Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Acknowledgements

 \section{Acknowledgements}

 We thank Abhimanyu Sushobhanan and Wang Wei Yu for insightful scientific discussions.
 This work is supported by the Max Planck Gesellschaft (MPG) and the ATLAS cluster computing team at AEI Hannover. \\ We made use of the following code.
 To generate the gravitational-wave strain signal from SMBHB mergers including the null memory component, we use the publicly available \texttt{NRHybSur3dq8\_CCE} surrogate waveform model available as \texttt{gwsurrogate}~\citep{FieldVarma2025}.
 For simulating pulsar timing datasets with realistic observation spans, noise properties, and cadence, we use the \texttt{pta\_replicator} at \href{https://github.com/bencebecsy/pta_replicator.git}{github.com/bencebecsy/pta\_replicator} with an extension to include our SMBHB merger with memory waveform model.
+A tutorial and example scripts for simulating PTA datasets and recovering SMBHB merger signals with the waveform model used in this work are available at \href{https://github.com/sharontomson/SMBHB_Merger_Memory}{github.com/sharontomson/SMBHB\_Merger\_Memory}.
 The Bayesian analysis is performed using the enterprise framework~\citep{EllisVallisneri2020}, the core data analysis software for pulsar timing arrays for computing likelihoods and posteriors.
 We build the custom signal model representing the full SMBHB waveform within this framework.
-We employ \texttt{enterprise\_warp} at \href{https://github.com/bvgoncharov/enterprise_warp}{github.com/bvgoncharov/enterprise\_warp} which is a wrapper interface that facilitates streamlined integration between \texttt{enterprise} \href{https://github.com/nanograv/enterprise} {(github.com/nanograv/enterprise)}, \texttt{libstempo}, \texttt{Tempo2}, and MCMC samplers.
+We employ \texttt{enterprise\_warp} at \href{https://github.com/bvgoncharov/enterprise_warp}{github.com/bvgoncharov/enterprise\_warp} which is a wrapper interface that facilitates streamlined integration between \texttt{enterprise} \href{https://github.com/nanograv/enterprise} {(github.com/nanograv/enterprise)}, \texttt{libstempo}, \texttt{Tempo2}, \texttt{enterprise\_extensions} \href{https://github.com/nanograv/enterprise_extensions} {(github.com/nanograv/enterprise\_extensions)} and MCMC samplers.
 Posterior sampling for Bayesian inference is performed using the \texttt{PTMCMCSampler} package~\citep{EllisvanHaasteren2019}, which implements an efficient parallel tempering MCMC algorithm.